Cup-tied: UEFA competitions

 UEFA operates European club football competitions, primarily the UEFA Champions League and UEFA Europa League.
 UEFA's regulations state that, with a few exceptions, players who play in any European club competition are subsequently cup-tied with respect to all European football for the remainder of the season.
 On 27 March 2018, UEFA announced that it would phase out the cup-tied rule for the Champions League and Europa League, starting in the 2018–2019 season.

 The main current exception is the UEFA Super Cup, contested by the winners of the previous seasons' Champions League and Europa League.
 As this is effectively a prestige friendly with only one round, the cup-tied rule is seen as unnecessary.
 Representing a club in this fixture does not affect a player's eligibility in other UEFA competitions.
 Similarly, cup-tying did not apply to matches in the now-defunct pre-season UEFA Intertoto Cup, up to the semi-final round.

 A further exemption applies: one player per club who would normally be cup-tied can be registered and eligible to play, so long as their previous club did not field that player in the same competition.
 This means that players can represent two clubs in the Europa League and Champions League, but only a maximum of one player per club.
-However, if the first club switches into the same competition (e.g. transfers from the Champions League to the Europa League through finishing third in the group stage), the transferred player becomes ineligible.
+However, if the first club switches into the same competition (e.g. transfers from the Champions League to the Europa League prior to the League Phase), the transferred player becomes ineligible.
 This can lead to some complex situations.

+In 2024, one of UEFA's changes to the Champions League format made these complex situations less likely.
+In addition to replacing the group stage with a League Phase, they abolished the route from the Champions League to the Europa League via the League Phase/group stage.
+Teams which fail to advance out of the League Phase in the Champions League by finishing 25th or lower are eliminated from further European competition for the remainder of the season.